 What's wrong?
 Ryouko asked, having confirmed just a moment ago on the group interface that the core was legitimate.

-Annabelle fired again, the projectile lasting only slightly longer below again detonating prematurely.
+Annabelle fired again, the projectile lasting only slightly longer before again detonating prematurely.

 Some sort of volumetric forcefield, she thought.
 I can't keep the rocket incorporeal for that long.